unum-apps/factions/lqt/README.md

 # Verify Topics

 Go into the file and verify accuracy.
-Edit and get rid of topics that don't make sense or are too narrow.
+Edit if needed.

 ## File

 Go into in `lqt/topics.yaml` and add only the topics we want to make permanent.
+Ones that'll apply beyond this link.
+General ones.

 # Generate Tags